Notices and Disclaimers

 - Working with parties that have implemented Binding Corporate Rules or common intra-group processes and procedures in respect of personal data.

 To obtain a copy of the documents used to protect your personal data, please contact us on the details below.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need-to-know.
-They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
+In addition, we apply appropriate access limits to access to your personal data.
+Employees, agents, and contractors will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any data security incident and will notify you and any applicable regulator of a breach where we are legally required to do so.

 HOW WE WILL RETAIN YOUR PERSONAL DATA

 We will process and store your personal data for at least as long as it is necessary in order to fulfil our applicable obligations.
 Subject to those qualifications, our goal is to keep such data for no longer than necessary in relation to the purposes for which we collect and use the personal data (we refer to the purposes as set forth above).

 If you are offered and accept employment with us, the personal data we collected during the application and recruitment process will become part of your employment record, and we may use it in connection with your employment consistent with our Books & Records Policy and Employee and Member Privacy Notice, the latter of which will be provided to you on or around the time you accept the offer.
 If you have any specific questions in this respect, please feel free to contact us.